scripting/filesystem/README.md

 ### Just some filesystem routines

-Nice to have in a package.
+Nice to have in a <a href="https://www.npmjs.com/package/davefilesystem">package</a>.

 Dave Winer